Rule 3745-40-02 | Purpose, applicability, general requirements, exclusions and prohibitions.

 (1) In accordance with Chapter 3745-33 of the Administrative Code, an NPDES permit is required prior to the discharge of any pollutant to surface waters of the state.

-(a) The treatment, storage, transfer, or disposal of sewage sludge shall be in compliance with this chapter and the conditions of an NPDES permit or a biosolids management plan.
+(a) The treatment, storage, transfer, or disposal of sewage sludge and biosolids in Ohio, including sewage sludge and biosolids generated outside of Ohio, shallcomply with this chapter and the conditions of an NPDES permit or a biosolids management permit.

-(b) The treatment, storage, transfer, disposal, or beneficial use of biosolids shall be in compliance with this chapter and the conditions of an NPDES permit or a biosolids management plan.
+(b) The beneficial use of biosolids in Ohio, including biosolids generated outside of Ohio, shall comply with this chapter and the conditions of an NPDES permit or a biosolids management permit.

-(c) Biosolids that are disposed of in a landfill, in accordance with rules adopted under section 3734.03 of the Revised Code and licensed under section 3734.05 of the Revised Code shall be in compliance with the requirements of this chapter, and shall be in compliance with the rules adopted under Chapter 3734. of the Revised Code.
+(d) Sewage sludge and biosolids that are disposed of in a landfill shall be in compliance with the requirements of this chapter and rules adopted under Chapter 3734. of the Revised Code.

-(4) General requirements for acceptance of non-traditional or alternative feedstocks for anaerobic digestion.
-Non-traditional feedstocks (NTFs) shall be approved by the director prior to use in anaerobic digestion.
+(3) General requirements for acceptance of non-traditional or alternative feedstocks (NTFs) for anaerobic digestion.
+NTFs may only be accepted for anaerobic digestion utilizing pathogen reduction alternative P-4 or P-8 in accordance with rule 3745-40-04 of the Administrative Code.
+NTFs shall be approved for a treatment works by the director prior to use in anaerobic digestion.

-(a) A request for approval to accept an NTF shall be submitted on forms approved by Ohio EPA and include, at a minimum, the following, unless waived or modified in writing by Ohio EPA:
+(a) A request for approval to accept an NTF shall be submitted to Ohio EPA and include, at a minimum, the following:

 (i) The name of the treatment works where the NTF will be accepted.